joel113/documentation-cheatsheet/shell.md

 `ps -ef` - Gets all processes

 `ps aux --sort=-%mem` - Gets all processes and sorts them by memory

+`pgrep chrome` - Helps to quickly find the process id of the chrome application

+`sudo lsof -i :3000` - Returns the process id of the application hodling the 3000 port

 ## Text Processing